kdcgarber/FontExplorer/README.md

 <p>&nbsp</p>

-All the fonts in the default "data - 28256 - 32k.bin"   character file
+A list of all of the fonts in the default "data - 28256 - 32k.bin"   character file

 <pre>